-My colleagues at Harvard Health Publications and I have a mission: to provide accurate, reliable information that will help readers live healthier lives.
+My colleagues at Harvard Health Publishing and I have a mission: to provide accurate, reliable information that will help readers live healthier lives.
 We work hard to fulfill that mission, and the feedback we get from folks who read our newsletters, Special Health Reports, books, and online health information indicates we are on the right track.
 Every so often we hear something from a reader that makes me especially proud of the work we do.

 This letter was recently sent to the editor of the Harvard Women’s Health Watch: